jubi-g/iot-telemetry-pipeline/README.md

 A minimal end-to-end pipeline for ingesting raw IoT sensor readings, publishing them to Kafka, and aggregating them into useful metrics.
 Designed for quick local spins with Docker Compose and simple Spring Boot services.

 ## Overview
+For detailed design decisions and scalability notes, see [architecture.md](./_docs/architecture.md).

 ![Overview](./_docs/overview.png)